matthewdeanmartin/thinks/thinks.md

+- Git histories are showing the comments, not the text, so I guess ideally, I'd force them to be the same.

 - I really need to add an action to this to validate the file (short thinks) and fill in metadata.

 - This is my first `think`.
 Please figure out how to reply, re-think, and follow me & aggregate all such similar thinks.